 Receive an Invitation to Renew (DL60A/DL60R) or obtain Form DL-143 (PDF).

 Return completed application with a check or money order made payable to PennDOT in the amount indicated on the form.
 Cash or credit/debit cards cannot be accepted.

-Once you receive your camera card, take it along with appropriate identification to any Photo Center to receive new digitized driver's license.
+If you received a camera card, take it along with appropriate identification to any Photo Center to receive new digitized driver's license.
 You may be asked to verify the last four digits of your social security number.

 Acceptable forms of signature identification include:

 - Pennsylvania Driver's License or Photo ID Card

 - Documents: Passport, Citizenship or Naturalization or Weapons Permit

 - Photographic ID: Military, Bank, Employee, School or Out-of-State License; or